offbynull/offbynull.github.io/docs/data/learn/FreeCAD/input/input.md

 Standard Part_TOPIC
 ```

-A compound object is a set of geometry objects brought together under a single container, where that container itself is a geometry object.
-This is not a boolean union - objects aren't merged in together.
+A compound_FC is a set of geometry objects brought together under a single container, where that container itself is a geometry object.
+A compound_FC is not a boolean operation - objects remain separate as opposed to being merged together in together.

 ![FreeCAD Part workbench compound example](freecad_partwb_compound_example.png)